-- Deliver community-based sessions and quality counselling to ensure clients and partners have a clear understanding of cervical cancer risks and what procedures involve. - Ensure guidelines on abstinence and condoms are shared with clients, and involve partners in follow-up visits. - Deliver Values Clarification for Action and Transformation training to providers, to ensure health services deliver nonjudgmental care for all, including to sex workers. - Tailor programmes to meet marginalized and high risk communities, e.g. by avoiding overtreatment, implementing single provider models, and partnering with communitybased organisations and sex worker communities to support safe access to reproductive healthcare for all. - Involve brothel leaders in the process to build awareness of cervical cancer risks and consider subsidising lost income.
+- Deliver community-based sessions and quality counselling to ensure clients and partners have a clear understanding of cervical cancer risks and what procedures involve. - Ensure guidelines on abstinence and condoms are shared with clients, and involve partners in follow-up care and visits, to help negotiate guideline adherence. - Deliver Values Clarification for Action and Transformation training to providers, to ensure non-judgmental and accessible services for sex workers. - Tailor programmes to meet the most marginalised, for example, through building referral networks with community-based organisations, implementing single provider models, and partnering with sex worker communities to support sexual health access and safe provision.